conestack/cone.app/docs/source/widgets.rst

 Like ``contents`` tile, but with less table columns and reference browser specific actions for adding and removing references.

-Nodes must implement ``IUUIDAware`` and provide a node info in order to be referenceable.
+Nodes must implement ``node.interfaces.IUUID`` and provide a node info in order to be referenceable.

 Reference browser can be used as YAFOWIL widget.